 There are several ways to assist with the sleep-related issues that people with ADHD experience.
 Many of these strategies can be implemented into a daily routine, while others require consultation with your doctor or pediatrician.

-Below is a list and description of ten potential strategies to address sleep-related issues.
+Below is a helpful list of ten potential strategies to address sleep-related issues.

 Most children, in general, require guidance when it comes to maintaining a consistent bedtime routine, but even adults don't typically have a regular routine they follow.
 Children with ADHD might need additional assistance, due to distractibility and inattention.